mtcmtc/ant-roy/README.md

 npm run build
 ```

 You can run the newly built app with `npm run start`.
-To deploy on production, you'll need to upload the new bundled files in the Timberwolves AWS server, and make sure files are being referenced in your Drupal blank slate page.
+To deploy on production, you'll need to upload the new bundled files in the Timberwolves AWS server.
+Copy the index.html file in `public` and paste it into the text editor in your Drupal blank slate page.
+Make sure file references are all matching correctly.